jshleap/pyrs/README.md

 # pyrs
-A python library to compute polygenic risk scores
+A python script to compute polygenic risk scores